The Comprehensive Guide to Effective Job Orientation Practices

 The excitement of bringing a new employee on board can lead companies to bombard them with too much information on day one.
 This overload can be overwhelming, causing confusion and making it difficult for new hires to retain essential details.

 Solution?
 To avoid this, it's essential to pace the orientation process.
 Spreading out sessions over a week or even longer can allow new hires to absorb and process the information better.
-Also, providing materials like handbooks or digital resources can let them revisit information at their own pace.
+Also, providing materials like employee handbooks or digital resources can let them revisit information at their own pace.

 Neglecting feedback: creating channels for new hires to voice concerns